China Southern Airlines Flight 3943

-China Southern Airlines Flight 3943 was a China Southern Airlines flight from the former Guangzhou Baiyun International Airport, Guangzhou to Guilin Qifengling Airport, Guilin, China on 24 November 1992.
-It crashed on a mountain while descending to Guilin Airport, killing all 141 people aboard.
+China Southern Airlines Flight 3943 was a China Southern Airlines flight from the former Guangzhou Baiyun International Airport, Guangzhou to Guilin Qifengling Airport, Guilin, China.
+On 24 November 1992, the Boeing 737-300 crashed on a mountain while descending to Guilin Airport, killing all 141 people aboard.

 Background

 Aircraft

 The aircraft involved in the accident was a Boeing 737-3Y0, registration B-2523, that was equipped with a twin CFMI CFM56-3B-1 turbofan engine.
 With serial number 24913, it had its maiden flight on 10 May 1991 and was delivered new to China Southern Airlines on 23 May the same year.
 The airframe was old at the time of the accident, and had logged 4,165 flight hours and 3,153 cycles.

 Passengers and crew

 There were 141 people on board, of whom 131 were passengers.
 Occupants of the aircraft were from the following nationalities: